anandaswarup/lm-tts/README.md

 # Introduction

-LM-TTS is a single stage transformer languagemodel capable of generating speech samples conditioned on text prompts.
+LM-TTS is a single stage transformer language model capable of generating speech samples conditioned on text prompts.
 The text prompts are passed through a learned embedding layer to obtain a sequence of hidden-state representations.
 LM-TTS is then trained to predict discrete audio tokens, or audio codes, conditioned on these hidden-states.
 These audio tokens are then decoded using an audio compression model, such as EnCodec, to recover the audio waveform.

 ## Model structure